Accessibility

 • You might also want to set up limits on your debit or credit cards.
 This means that you can only take out so much money at one time.
 This can be a good idea if you lose or misplace things often.

-• If you have a joint bank account – for example, with your partner – your bank might advise you to have separate accounts instead.
+• If you have a joint bank account, your bank might suggest that you have a separate account instead.
 This can make some things simpler.
 Your benefits and pension, for example, can be paid directly into your account.
 Having separate accounts may also make means-testing for benefits more straightforward.

 • If you’d like to have your own account but want someone else to help manage it, you can arrange a ‘third-party mandate’.
 This allows someone else to sign cheques and make payments for you.
 It is only valid while you have the ability (known as ‘mental capacity’) to manage your own account.
 If you want someone to manage your finances for you after this you will need to make a Lasting power of attorney